llvm/llvm-project/llvm/docs/GettingInvolved.rst

 Guidance on what to put into LLVM community calendar invites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To add your event, create a calendar event for it and invite calendar@llvm.org on it.
+Your event should then show up on the community calendar.

 Please put the following pieces of information in your calendar invite:

 * Write a single paragraph describing what the event is about.
 Include things